redsoftware-hq/docs.github.io/filling-timesheet.md

 ## Where to fill the time-sheet

-We should fill the time-sheet end of the day at https://docs.google.com/forms/d/e/1FAIpQLSdxVo6YTJ4WmkvVeNZ6N4m24ORFiQFHLxJuGQt1uCqFkVLx6g/viewform
+All team members should fill the time-sheet end of the day at https://docs.google.com/forms/d/e/1FAIpQLSdxVo6YTJ4WmkvVeNZ6N4m24ORFiQFHLxJuGQt1uCqFkVLx6g/viewform

 ## Fields: